 I am just back from the Factory Gun Nationals and what I thought was a single occurrence recently at another Sectional match raised its ugly head several times at Chronograph.
 I guess it is time to review one of those misunderstandings that sometimes arise from bad information.

-[Read more…] about If Clear, Hammer Down, Holster.Archives for July 2025
+[Read more…] about If Clear, Hammer Down, Holster.Mistakes Happen, to All of Us

 This should not be news to anyone but we are all human, and as such, we make mistakes.
 Even if we are super careful, and sometimes because we are being TOO careful, we make mistakes.
 There are several ways you can react to this, some good, some really not that good.
 Let’s chat about it.